 Empowering your hidden data workforce is the not-so-secret ingredient to success.
 Vendors that place user adoption at the center are a strong signal they are looking to help you develop that data-driven culture, and ensure your business exceeds the returns they expect from a catalog investment.

-Finally, you need a catalog vendor that’s a trailblazer in setting data practices for the industry.
+Finally, you need a data catalog vendor that’s a trailblazer in setting data practices for the industry.
 Consider what their roadmap is and why they’ve chosen to approach it that way.
 Who are their advisors and do they consult with them as they make their decisions?

 These are important questions to ask that clarifies what the vendor’s vision is for the future, how they see tomorrow’s world of data work, and the reasons and methods they used to develop that perspective.

-On the flip side, if you need to hit the ground running with a solution that works for your entire team, buying a catalog is the faster and more agile option today.
+On the flip side, if you need to hit the ground running with a solution that works for your entire team, buying a cloud data catalog is the faster and more agile option today.
 Don’t forget to lean into your catalog vendor’s expertise as you’re creating a data-driven culture, and work with data comfortably knowing you have the latest technology on the market.